quarterback/quarterback/README.md

 - 🌱 I’m currently learning Finnish (slowly)
 - 📫 How to reach me: ronbronson.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a world-class skeeball player & have started leagues in a few different cities!
+Also, a decent tea sommelier.

 I help governments (and companies) devise manage large-scale digital transformation.
 From websites to building end-to-end digital products, I've been involved in all sorts of For nearly three years, I've worked on some of the world's biggest problems as part of 18F, an innovation product office within the federal government.